-1. Unique: no overlap is possible and all rules are disjoint.
+- 1. Unique: no overlap is possible and all rules are disjoint.
 Only a single rule can be matched.
-This is the default.

-- 2. Any: there may be overlap, but all the matching rules show equal output entries for each output (ignoring rule annotations), so any match can be used.
-If the output entries are non-equal (ignoring rule annotations), the hit policy is incorrect and the result is undefined. - 3.
+This is the default. - 2.
+Any: there may be overlap, but all of the matching rules show equal output entries for each output, so any match can be used.
+If the output entries are non-equal, the hit policy is incorrect and the result is undefined. there may be overlap, but all the matching rules show equal output entries for each output (ignoring rule annotations), so any match can be used.
+If the used.
+If the used is are non-equal (ignoring rule annotations), the hit policy is incorrect and the result is undefined. - 3.
 Priority: multiple rules can match, with different output entries.
 This policy returns the matching rule with the highest output priority.
 Output priorities are specified in the ordered list of output values, in decreasing order of priority.
 Note that priorities are independent from rule sequence. - 4.
 First: multiple (overlapping) rules can match, with different output entries.
 The first hit by rule order is returned (and evaluation can halt).
 This is still a common usage, because it resolves inconsistencies by forcing the first hit.
 However, first hit tables are not considered good practice because they do not offer a clear overview of the decision logic.
 It is important to distinguish this type of table from others because the meaning depends on the order of the rules.
 The last rule is often the catch-remainder.
 Because of this order, the table is hard to validate manually and therefore has to be used with care.